jrstrunk/portfolio/pages/more-friendly-use.md

 # Making Gleam's Beloved "Use" Statement More Friendly

-I believe `use` combined with a `case` statement (*referred to as `use-case` from now on*) would be a better fit for the Gleam language than the current implementation of `use` combined with a function call (*referred to as `use-fn` from now on*).
-In this document I will explore why.
+I believe `use` combined with a `case` statement (*referred to as `use-case` from now on*) would be a better fit for Gleam than the current implementation of `use` combined with a function call (*referred to as `use-fn` from now on*).
+In this document, I will explore why.

-I have to start by saying that I adore Gleam.
+I adore Gleam.
 It is the language I want to write the most.
-I write this not as a shallow critique of Gleam, but in hope of starting productive conversations around something I value.
-I also think that the `use` keyword design is geniusly clever and elegant, so props to Louis and the Gleam community for the amazing work there.
+I write this not as a shallow critique of Gleam, but in the hope of starting productive conversations around something I value.
+I also think that the `use` keyword design is geniusly clever and elegant, so props to Louis and the Gleam community for the fantastic work there.

-# The "Use" Status-Quo
+# The "Use" Status Quo

-I cannot speak with authority here as I am not a core team member, but it seems that Gleam has always chosen to favor features that are focused enough to solve few concrete problems well over features that are broad and powerful enough to solve many problems in a general way.
-Broad and powerful features tend to be complex, while focused and simple features tend to be more friendly.
-This seems to be why macros are not present in Gleam, and instead there are a handful of dedicated keywords and LSP actions to help where macros would traditionally be useful.

 While `use-fn` has potential for a wide range of use cases, it is overwhelmingly used for error handling within Gleam.
-That brings up the question: if the primary use for `use-fn` is error handling, then why is the feature not tuned more towards it?
+That raises the question: if the primary use for `use-fn` is error handling, then why is the feature not more tuned towards it?
 After all, features that are focused and simple are more friendly than features that are broad and powerful, right?

 I believe this is where `use-case` could come in, as it is a less powerful version of `use-fn` that is better suited for error handling, while also providing valuable new ways to express bespoke `case` statements that are not feasible today.